 at the harbour, turn right and then next right, away from the harbour.
 The numbers in circles on signs are the junctions of a cycle route network: go toward junction 52.

-This settlement was founded by monks from the monastery Mariëngaarde in Friesland, around 1235.
+This is the oldest settlement on Marken, founded by monks from the monastery Mariëngaarde in Friesland, around 1235.
 The monks organised the construction of dikes to protect the island, and built a monastery here, on artificially raised ground.
 In later centuries more of these artificial mounds were added, about 1,5 m above sea level: they are called a ‘terp’ in Friesland.
 The largest cluster of houses is around the harbour (Haven), the others are: Kets, Wittewerf, Grotewerf, Rozenwerf, Moeniswerf, and Kerkbuurt.
 At the terp edges and near the harbour, some houses are built on piles.
 The island terp cluster on Marken, and the local architecture, are unique in Europe.

 pass the church and the small museum, and follow the path out of Kerkbuurt into open land.
 At the bus stop (bus 315 to Amsterdam), turn right, toward junction 52.
 Use the cycle path (left of the road at first).